SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 * I would avoid importing the packages for each prediction round, as this took up one of the three predictions seconds.
 * I would optimize the compute time of the feature <i>Time since last non NA</i>, by programming a custom made library using C(++).
 * Save time in the pre-processing by excluding time series with very little variation.
+* I would ensure that the multiprocessing is done on GPU's in the training phase.

 <b>Increase accuracy</b>:
 * No auxilary sources were checked, incorporating auxilary data could further improve the model accuracy.